 Boulder at Lightning Speed

 Boulder is thirty miles away from Denver so the two cities’ literary scenes are intertwined; writers who live in one city teach in the other, and give readings in both.
 Boulder appreciates writers and literature, and it’s crawling with professional writers.
 If you walk down the outdoor Pearl Street Mall on a weekday, you’ll see coffee shops filled with people pounding away on laptops like worker bees in some kind of massive telecommuting hive.
-In Boulder, you can take writing classes from the Boulder Writers Workshop, the Boulder Writing Studio, Lighthouse Writers Workshop’s Boulder branch, or enroll in Naropa University’s Summer Writing Program.
-The Boulder Writers Workshop, led by Lori DeBoer, also regularly hosts craft lectures, workshops, and readings by visiting writers, including recent guests Christopher Boucher and Simon Van Booy.
+In Boulder, you can take writing classes from the Boulder Writers Workshop or the Lighthouse Writers Workshop’s Boulder branch, or enroll in Naropa University’s Summer Writing Program.

-The Boulder Book Store (1107 Pearl Street) is the well-stocked center of downtown life with a beautiful converted ballroom upstairs where over one hundred fifty readings a year are held—and the store still packs in crowds even after it started charging five bucks to attend readings earlier this year.
+The Boulder Book Store (1107 Pearl Street) is the well-stocked center of downtown life with a beautiful converted ballroom upstairs where over one hundred fifty readings a year are held.
+Crowds have diminished since the store started charging five bucks to attend readings a few years ago.

-Innisfree Poetry Bookstore (1203 Thirteenth Street, Suite A) opened this year on the hill adjacent to the University of Colorado, making it, according to Publishers Weekly, only the third all-poetry bookshop in the country (along with Seattle’s Open Books and Grolier Poetry Book Shop in Cambridge).
-Innisfree hosts readings, open mikes, and general outpourings of poetry enthusiasm.
+Innisfree Poetry Bookstore (1301 Pennsylvania Avenue), according to Publishers Weekly, is only one of three all-poetry bookshops in the country (along with Seattle’s Open Books and Grolier Poetry Book Shop in Cambridge).
+Innisfree hosts readings, open mics, and general outpourings of poetry enthusiasm.

-Beat Book Shop (1717 Pearl Street) keeps the spirit of the Beats alive in a town Ginsberg loved and hosts a poetry reading series at the Laughing Goat Coffeehouse (1709 Pearl Street) next door.
+Beat Book Shop (1200 Pearl Street, Suite 10) keeps the spirit of the Beats alive in a town Ginsberg loved and hosts a poetry reading series at the Laughing Goat Coffeehouse (1709 Pearl Street) next door.

 Denver is no longer the scruffy and rough-edged city that Fante, Porter, and Kerouac found it to be.
 Successive waves of revitalization have left it burnished and burgeoning.
-However, like the rest of the country, Denver is in a downbeat moment.
-But despite the shuttering of newspapers, the end of local book reviews, cutbacks in public library hours and services, the lack of Colorado grants for writers, and the struggle of bookstores, Denver’s book lovers have kept its literary spirit alive.
+Despite the shuttering of newspapers, the end of local book reviews, and the lack of Colorado grants for writers, Denver’s book lovers have kept its literary spirit alive.
 To me, these people—a bunch of independent, passionate people who open bookstores, host readings, and launch writing groups and presses in the bootstrapping tradition of those “roaring drunken miners” who founded our city—are the literary scene, and any writer who turns up here is welcome to become part of it.